Physical vacuum as the source of the standard model particle masses: Abstract

-We present an effective model for mass generation of the standard model particles in which the fermions acquire their masses from their interactions with the physical vacuum and the gauge bosons from the charge fluctuations of the vacuum.
-A remarkable aspect of this model is that the left-handed neutrinos are massive because they have weak charge.
-We obtain consistently the masses of the electroweak gauge bosons in terms of the masses of the fermions and the running coupling constants of the strong, electromagnetic and weak interactions.
-In this paper we focus our interest in finding some phenomenological consequences of this effective model as for instance a restriction on the possible number of families, a prediction of the top quark mass, and an upper limit for the sum of the the square of the neutrino masses.
+We present an approach of mass generation for Standard Model particles in which fermions acquire masses from their interactions with physical vacuum and gauge bosons acquire masses from charge fluctuations of vacuum.
+A remarkable fact of this approach is that left-handed neutrinos are massive because they have a weak charge.
+We obtain consistently masses of electroweak gauge bosons in terms of fermion masses and running coupling constants of strong, electromagnetic and weak interactions.
+On the last part of this work we focus our interest to present some consequences of this approach as for instance we first show a restriction about the possible number of fermion families.
+Next we establish a prediction for top quark mass and finally fix the highest limit for the summing of the square of neutrino masses. {\it{Keywords:}} Particle mass generation, physical vacuum, Standard Model without Higgs sector, Self-energy, polarization tensor.